The choice of materials plays a central role, even a small mistake can lead to increased costs or failure of the component and the equipment.

 The risk of failure and the final price of the parts is further lowered and at the same time a high price optimisation and efficiency are obtained.

-Example for plastic materials
+Example of a decision support chart, for components made of plastic materials

 If the sum is > 6 then the suggested minimum level of the material selection is 6.